mristimaki/seabattle/README.md

 - Input validation
   - You cannot enter coordinates that has already been guessed
-  - You cannot enter coordinates outside of the size of the grid
+  - You cannot enter coordinates outside of the size of the board

  <img width="745" alt="game_over" src="https://user-images.githubusercontent.com/121927123/234625097-f3511f2b-997d-4344-8d7c-4666032cbafe.png">